bbatsov/batsov.com/_posts/2011-04-27-programming-languages-worth-learning.md

 ## C\#

-The flagman language of the .NET platform.
+The flagship language of the .NET platform.
 Similar in many aspects to Java C# is never-the-less ahead then Java in the innovations department - first to introduce concepts like Generics and Attributes to the mainstream programmers.
 It features some nice improvements over